PulkitChadha125/VarunKelternalReversal/README.md

 - **ARMED RESET**: When armed conditions are reset (opposite condition)
 - **BUY/SELL ENTRY**: When positions are entered (includes selected option details with delta)
 - **EXIT BUY/SELL**: When positions are exited
-- **DELTA CALCULATION**: Detailed table showing all strike deltas and selected option
+- **DELTA CALCULATION**: Detailed table showing all strike deltas, IV (with source), and selected option
+- **BUY/SELL ENTRY BLOCKED**: When entry conditions are met but blocked due to existing position
 - **ERRORS**: Any errors or re-login events

 **Delta Calculation Logging**:
 When a signal is triggered, the bot prints a detailed table showing:
 - All strikes being evaluated
 - Option symbol for each strike
-- Delta value for each strike
+- Delta value for each strike (calculated using py_vollib)
-- Implied Volatility (IV) for each strike
+- Implied Volatility (IV) for each strike with source (py_vollib/API/Default)
 - Option LTP (Last Traded Price)
 - Which option was selected (marked with ✓ SELECTED)
+- Risk-free rate used (10% for MCX, 6% for NFO)

+**Entry Blocked Logging**:
+When entry conditions are met but a position already exists, the bot logs:
+- `BUY ENTRY BLOCKED` or `SELL ENTRY BLOCKED`
+- Reason: Existing position type
+- Entry conditions that were met
+- Message: "Must exit [position] position first"

 ## ⚠️ Important Notes